teuffy/lyfe/Haskell/Yesod/README.md

 This is simple tutorial that is heavily based on [Developing Web Applications with Haskell and Yesod](http://www.yesodweb.com/book) so almost all credits need to go just there.
 This is simple tutorial that was created for needs of simple *Haskell 101 Course* that was organized by and for my collegues.
 I had an occasion to present basic Yesod application and content below is the effect, so if you find any mistake - do not hestiate to contact me.
 I hope by using this course you'll understand basic Yesod syntax and catch a glimpse of why writing code functional and expresive way is powerful and has a lot of potential.

+It is begginer tutorial, but still it requires from user ability to use cabal and basic Haskell syntax, [this](https://howistart.org/posts/haskell/1) guide is quite okay, but bit too long.
+Compiler is your friend, so with modern IDE it should be piece of cake!

 ### Starting point

 In order to create simple working Yesod webapp, we do not need too much.
 First we need to create our own ```Type```.
 So it would like this: